 Homo sapiens are a culture-bearing upright-walking species that lives on the ground.
 We are now the only living members of what many zoologists refer to as the human tribe, Hominini, but there is abundant fossil evidence to indicate that we were preceded for millions of years by other hominins, such as Ardipithecus, Australopithecus, and other species of Homo, and that our species also lived for a time contemporaneously with at least one other member of our genus, H. neanderthalensis (neanderthals).
 To summarize, five primary groups of humans existed and only one survived: Homo sapiens.

 Up until recently humans were very much in the global food chain.
 We didn't leap to the top of the food chain until around 100,000 years ago.
 We were hunters and gatherers, and we became really good at it.
 Most animals at the top of the food chain made it there gradually over millions of years.
 Humans, however, jumped to the top rapidly.
 The rest of the food chain was quite literally taken by surprise.
 When viewed on the history timeline of eons, humans took the top of the food chain position on earth overnight.
 Humans have been annihilating other species ever since.
 In short, if the species doesn't serve humans in some way (food, pets, zoos, etc.) then it is in more danger of extinction.
 This is an ongoing historical fact.
 In the last 100,000 years life has been getting progressively better for humans but more dangerous for others.
 Look up how many cows and chickens there are on the planet.
-Then look at the expendable animals.
+Then look at the expendable animals such as elephants and tigers.
 The numbers are staggering.

 Some have theorized the advent of fire and cooking food may have opened the way for the evolution of a smaller intestinal track and a larger brain.
 Some think extraterrestrial forces intervened with humans and bestowed the intellectual advantage (that is about as plausible as the existence of Bigfoot).
 Fun but unlikely.
 The truth is we just don't know what spark set off the next stage in human evolution, read on.